Images of the Ultra-High Energy Cosmic Rays from Point Sources: Results

 \subsection{Source images}

-The observer may have a sufficiently large radius compared to the distance to it, which introduces some distortions in the apparent size of the source when naively constructing a HealPy\footnote{http://healpix.sf.net}\cite{2005ApJ...622..759G} map from the momentum of trapped particles.
-We remove this distortion by taking the projection of the particle's momentum on the Oz axis of our basis, which is parallels to the direction to the source.
-The second vector of the basis is chosen manually.
-We complete the basis by taking the cross product of first and second vectors.
+{Although the observer is quite small, its non-zero size can cause distortion of the source image.
+The effect is more pronounced for the sources located closer to the observer.
+The particles that hit the opposite edges of the observer, will have a slightly different arrival direction as seen from the center of the sphere, which is not related to the magnetic field.
+We take this effect into account and compensate for it in order to exclude it from the observation picture.
+To do this, a small correction is added to the arrival direction of the particles that hit the observer: $ \vec p_{end} \rightarrow \vec p_{end}-\frac{\vec r_{end}}{|\vec r_{end}-\vec r_{source}|} $, where $\vec r_{end}$ is final coordinates of the particle (observer will be in (0,0,0) coordinates), $\vec r_{source}$ is coordinates of the source.}

-We have studied two cases of observer location \ref{fig:images_all}: observer in a filament and observer in knot.
-We didn't consider the most likely case of the void (it is about $\sim 70\%$, see Fig.\ref{fig:propabilities}) as in this case the flux is extremely small and hard for detection.
-Knot case produces a bright smudged spot but this case is the most unlikely.
+We have studied two cases of observer location {in Fig.\ref{fig:images_all}}: observer in a filament and observer in knot. {Relative to the observer, it looks like two different environments of the extragalactic magnetic field.} We didn't consider the most likely case of the {magnetic} void (it is about $\sim 70\%$, see Fig.\ref{fig:propabilities}) as in this case the flux is extremely small and hard for detection. {The} knot case produces a bright smudged spot but this case is the most unlikely.
 Thus, if we have many sources of UHECR around us at a distance of tens Mpc, we see only a few of them.
 With respect to most sources, we will be in the voids.
 Sources at greater distances (more 100 Mpc) give an isotropic contribution, which decreases with distance and creates a uniform background.

-On top right panel of Fig.\ref{fig:images_all} you can see an image of the source when observer is located in a filament before propagation through the galactic magnetic field. in Ihis case the source has enough for detection flux and probability and an image which is very stretched.
-The elongation of the image is perpendicular to the spacial UHECR density filament and disappears when the energy is doubled.
-After passing the galactic magnetic field, a smeared spot could be formed as in bottom right panel Fig.\ref{fig:images_all}.
-The positions of the sources in the sky were chosen in a way to correspond to TA hotspot direction before GMF lensing.
-The final spots after GMF lensing have a size of about 20 degrees as known hotspots.
+On {the} top right panels of Fig.\ref{fig:images_all} {one} can see the images of the sources {at the edge of our Galaxy, i.e.} before propagation through the {Galactic} magnetic field.
+When {the} observer is located in a {magnetic} filament {(upper right panel)} {the} image is very stretched. {This shape of the image is not accidental and is a distinctive feature of the observer's position.
+The direction along which the image is stretched is always perpendicular to the magnetic filament which is the result of particle focusing.
+In order to have the flux enhancement in a filament, the magnetic field should bend UHECR trajectories along a direction perpendicular to the direction of the filament itself.
+Therefore, for an observer in the filament, particles will come from directions perpendicular to the filament.
+To the contrary, in the case of the observer in the magnetic knot, the image is more symmetric.}